Sunday, October 31, 2004

 According to these moron parents and this teacher’s bosses, we do.
 So, is this where we are at in America?
 Our teachers cannot put up a picture of a sitting President during his re-election without putting up pictures of the people running against him?

 Now, hold on a second...understand what you just read?
 I said “people,” didn’t I?
 Yes, there is more than one person running against George W. Bush in this election, but there was only an outcry for John Kerry’s picture, not an outcry for pictures of each of the Presidential Candidates.
 What do we call that, boys and girls?
-We call that Libby Hypocrisy.
+We call that hypocrisy.

 Parents claimed it was unfair for the teacher to put up just Bush’s picture and whined for Kerry’s picture.
 They did not, however, whine for pictures of all of the candidates...just their candidate.
 Why did they want Kerry up on the bulletin board?
 They said it was to be fair, but I must call them on the fact that it is just because it’s their candidate, not because they are looking for something to be fair.